 Resilience characteristics relate to the capacity within the uMhlathuze area to counter the effects of hazards and vulnerabilities.
 Resilience levels consist of Manageability and Capacity values.
 Manageability is defined as the combination of all the strengths and resources available within the government departments and line-functions that can reduce the level of risk or the effects of a disaster.
 This includes the level of staff or human resources, available expertise, suitable experience, available vehicles, equipment, funding or budget allocations, facilities and risk reduction and response plans.
-Capacity is defined as the combination of all the strengths and resources the level of the strengths and resources available within the community or society that can reduce the level of risk or the effects of a disaster.
+Capacity is defined as the combination of all the strengths and resources available within the community or society that can reduce the level of risk or the effects of a disaster.